tboswick/Simple-Texting/README.md

 Usage:

-Create the client
+Create the client:

 st = simpletexting.Client(token='your_token')

-Send Message
+Send Message:
 #send_message(self, numbers, message) - Numbers being the list of numbers to send the message to
 st.send_message(numbers, 'Test1')